emard/ti99_2/README.md

 trellis installation and some helper files for ESP32 standalone operation to load bistream and run the hexbus server

-create directory /sd/hexbus and upload "hexbus.py"
+create directory /sd/hexbus and upload "hexbus.py" and bistream compressed with gzip -9 "ti99_2.bit.gz"

     ftp> mkdir sd
     ftp> mkdir sd/hexbus
     ftp> put hexbus.py
+    put> put ti99_2.bit.gz

-from python console start the server
+from python console this will load bistream and start hexbus server.
+Serial link to commandline prompt will be lost but hexbus server should keep running

     >>> import ti99